Madame Tussauds Shades Meghan Markle, Prince Harry & Their Wax Figures

 The museum moved the wax figures away from the rest of the royal family and announced that the two figures will go in a separate section.
 That means they will no longer be placed with Queen Elizabeth II, Prince Philip, and Prince William and Kate Middleton.

 The display now features just the four with an awkward gap off to the side.
-General manager Steve Davies shared the news of the museums decision in a statement to the Independent on Thursday.
+Steve Davies, General Manager at Madame Tussauds London shared the news of the museums decision in a statement to E!
+News on Thursday.

 "Alongside the rest of the world, we are reacting to the surprising news that the Duke and Duchess of Sussex will be stepping back as senior Royals," he stated.
 "From today Meghan and Harry's figures will no longer appear in our Royal Family set.
 As two of our most popular and well-loved figures, they will of course remain an important feature at Madame Tussauds London as we watch to see what the next chapter holds for them."